-2022/26 DELIVERY PROGRAM PRINCIPAL ACTIVITY 2023/24 OPERATIONAL PLAN ACTION RESPONSIBLE BRANCH L1.2 Build and strengthen partners ships across the Government and industry (Cont.)
-L1.2.4 Coordinate the design and delivery of infrastructure by Council, the NSW Government, developers and utility authorities L1.2.4.1 Deliver the infrastructure program for Leppington Growth & Infrastructure L1.2.5 Be recognised as a leader in sustainability by becoming a Gold Partner of the NSW Government's Sustainability Advantage Program L1.2.4.2 Implement plans and strategies to meet the criteria for Gold Partner Recognition Open Space & Sustainability 147 Openduct business on bobolfs L1.3 Conduct business on benait of f Council in an open, transparent and consistent m anner L1.3.1 Implement the Integrated L1.3.1.1 Complete all IPR requirements including reporting against the Delivery Program 2022 - 2026 and Operational Plan 2023/2024 and Annual Report anner Corporate Performance & Customer Experience L1.3.1.1 Complete all IPR requirements including reporting against the Delivery Program 2022 - 2026 and Operational Plan 2023/2024 and Annual Corporate Performance & Customer
+2022/26 DELIVERY PROGRAM PRINCIPAL ACTIVITY 2024/25 OPERATIONAL PLAN ACTION RESPONSIBLE DIRECTORATE L1.2 Build and strengthen partners hips across the Government and industry (Cont.)
+L L L1.2.4 Coordinate the design and delivery of infrastructure by L1.2.4.1 Deliver the infrastructure program for Leppington Growth and Finance Council, the NSW Government, developers and utility authorities L1.2.4.2 Lead the planning for infrastructure for the Camden LGA Planning & Environment L1.2.5 Be recognised as a leader in sustainability by becoming a Gold Partner of the NSW Government's Sustainability Advantage Program L1.2.4.3 Implement plans and strategies to meet the criteria for Gold Partner Recognition Community Assets L1.3 Conduct business on behalf or f Council in an open, transparent and consistent m anner L1.3.1 Implement the Integrated L1.3.1.1 Complete all IPR requirements including reporting against the Delivery Program 2022 - 2026 and Operational Plan 2024/2025 and Annual Report and End of Term Report Customer & Corporate Strategy Planning and Reporting (IPR) framework within Council L1.3.1.2 Continue to build awareness and capability across the organisation to support the rollout and development of IPR to business plan and workplan level Customer & Corporate Strategy L1.3.2 Implement Council's Information and Data Governance Framework L1.3.2.1 Implement foundational initiatives of the Data & Insights Strategy which supports the establishment of Data Governance capabilities.
+Customer & Corporate Strategy